waynegakuo/nova-reel/README.md

 2. **🧠 AI Processing**: When a user requests recommendations, the app calls a Firebase Function that uses Genkit to:
    - 📥 Fetch the user's favorites from Firestore
    - 🔄 Create a context from these favorites to inform the AI
-   - 💫 Use the Gemini 2.0 Flash model to generate personalized recommendations
+   - 💫 Use the Gemini 2.5 Pro model to generate personalized recommendations
    - 💡 Provide reasoning for the recommendations
 3. **📱 Recommendation Display**: The frontend displays these recommendations in the "For You" tab, along with the AI's reasoning